madhurimarawat/Semester-Notes/README.md

 During the **1st to 4th semesters**, both branches followed a **common curriculum**, ensuring a foundational understanding of core subjects.

-From the **5th to 7th semesters**, the curriculum began to diversify:
+From the **5th to 8th semesters**, the curriculum began to diversify:
-- **5th and 7th semesters:** Two subjects were tailored to individual tracks, reflecting specialized interests.
+- **5th to 8th semesters:** Two subjects were tailored to individual tracks, reflecting specialized interests.
 I have detailed these differences above, along with separate **question papers** and **syllabi** for both branches (AI and DS).
 - **6th semester:** Focused entirely on an **internship**, where students selected their projects, institutions, and domains independently.

 ## Directory Structure 🗃️